Virginia Military Institute: Racism investigation

-On 19 October 2020, following an exposé in The Washington Post, Governor Ralph Northam and multiple other state officials wrote the VMI Board of Visitors that they had "deep concerns about the clear and appalling culture of ongoing structural racism” at VMI.
+On October 19, 2020, following the exposé, Governor Ralph Northam and multiple other state officials wrote the VMI Board of Visitors that they had "deep concerns about the clear and appalling culture of ongoing structural racism" at VMI.
 They reported that they had received reports from students of a racist culture at VMI.
 The students reported a threat of lynching, attacks on social media, and a staff member promoting "an inaccurate and dangerous 'Lost Cause' version of Virginia's history."
 The letter was signed by Northam, Lt.
 Gov. Justin Fairfax, Virginia House Speaker Eileen Filler-Corn, State Senate President Louise Lucas, Attorney General Mark Herring, and Chairman of the Black Caucus Lamont Bagby.
-Northam, a 1981 VMI alumnus, ordered a state-led investigation.Six days later, on 26 October 2020, Superintendent Gen. J.H.
-Binford Peay tendered his resignation, saying in his resignation letter that he'd been told that Governor Northam and other state legislators had "lost confidence in my leadership" and "desired my resignation".
-Three days later, the VMI Board of Visitors voted unanimously to remove from campus the statue of Confederate general Stonewall Jackson, a former VMI professor, and create a building and naming committee.
+Northam, a 1981 VMI alumnus, ordered a state-led investigation.
+Six days later, on October 26, 2020, Superintendent Peay tendered his resignation, saying in his resignation letter that he'd been told that Northam and other state legislators had "lost confidence in my leadership" and "desired my resignation".
+Three days later, the VMI Board of Visitors voted unanimously to remove the Jackson statue and create a building and naming committee.
 The school reaffirmed the statue's removal in December and began plans to relocated it to a Civil War museum located on a battlefield where a number of VMI cadets and alumni were killed or wounded.

+In 2021, the VMI Board of Visitors appointed the first black superintendent, Cedric T. Wins, who was expected to lead diversity efforts.
 In October, the board also announced several diversity-related decisions: a diversity officer would be appointed, a diversity and inclusion committee would be created, and diversity initiatives created to include a focus on gender and the adoption of a diversity hiring plan.
 Nine months later, a report into racial intolerance charged by the State Council of Higher Education for Virginia was delivered.
-The independent report concluded that VMI "maintained and allowed a racist and sexist culture that, until recently, it had no appetite to address."
-The authors, employed by the law firm Barnes & Thornburg, also accused the institution's leadership, including its governing board, with an "unwillingness to change or even question its practices."
+The independent report concluded that VMI "maintained and allowed a racist and sexist culture that, until recently, it had no appetite to address".
+The authors, employed by the law firm Barnes & Thornburg, also accused the institution's leadership, including its governing board, with an "unwillingness to change or even question its practices".

+On February 28, 2025, the board voted not to extend Wins' contract.

 Superintendents

-Since 1839, VMI has had fifteen superintendents.
-Francis H. Smith was the first and the longest serving, filling the position for 50 years.
-Twelve of the fifteen superintendents were graduates of VMI.
+Since 1839, VMI has had sixteen superintendents, 13 of whom were graduates of the institute.